 Let’s say a customer is looking for a new pair of shoes and needs a low-cost option that meets their basic requirements for style and comfort.

-On the other hand, they may be dissatisfied if the shoes do not meet their expectations.
+Conversely, they may be dissatisfied if the shoes do not meet their expectations.
 For example, if the shoes are uncomfortable, do not fit well, or are not durable, they may be dissatisfied with their purchase and may return the product or leave negative reviews.

 Customer satisfaction is vital for any company’s development.
 Customers shop and deal with business owners with projected expectations.
 Whether they know their preconceived expectations or not, they are there whether you purchase in-store or online.
 This is natural and justified as customers save money for a product and are dissatisfied if their expectations are not rewarded, thus putting a damaging and off-putting impression on the company.
-This creates a negative image and influence on the company and may rescind customers relations.
-On the other hand, a satisfied customer given a fair price with a worthy quality product and dealt with basic morals and ethics is bound to return and develop a trustworthy relationship for future shopping projects.
+This creates a negative image and influence on the company and may rescind customer relations.
+On the other hand, a satisfied customer who is given a fair price with a worthy quality product and deals with basic morals and ethics is bound to return and develop a trustworthy relationship for future shopping projects.
 In return, this is an excellent return for a company as it helps them grow, sustain, and deal with future developments with the assistance of loyal customers.

 Most companies plan their policies to deal with customers’ expectations and satisfaction.
 However, it is a demanding task as expectations are independent, and getting to know them would be challenging.
 Even then, the company’s policy is derived from customers’ expectations as they want the best to be delivered and gain loyal customers for their future growth.
 For many corporations, customer relations are separate departments that deal merely with criticism and customer feedback.
 As a result, many corporations boost customer satisfaction and keep their current customers intact rather than investing time and money to chase potential customers.
 Loyalty is essential when it comes to measuring customer satisfaction.